Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 **GARCH(1,1)** allows us to model both **volatility clustering** and **mean reversion**, which are key characteristics of financial time series, particularly in crypto markets.

+**Terminology Alert** : Volatility Clustering is a well documented phenomenum in markets returns distribution where ...

 ### Why Use GARCH for Bitcoin Volatility?

 Bitcoin's notorious price swings make it a perfect candidate for a volatility model that adjusts over time.
 Where EWMA adapts well to sudden changes, GARCH is more versatile, accounting for periods of high and low volatility over time.
 By using **GARCH(1,1)**, we can estimate the conditional variance for future price movements while factoring in historical volatility.

 ### Preparing the Data

 Before we fit the GARCH model, let’s load and clean our data, just like we did in the previous post with EWMA.
 We’ll again use the Bitcoin data we stored in HDF5 format and ensure the dataset is free of missing values.

 ```python